-Although it’s widely acknowledged in clinical circles as a substance abuse treatment, the concept of cross addiction hasn’t been in the public eye for very long.
+Although it’s widely acknowledged in clinical circles as a substance abuse treatment, the concept of cross addiction hasn’t been in the public eye for long.
 People understand dual diagnosis and co-occurring disorders, but cross addiction and cross dependence are slightly different.

-If you’re suffering from cross addictions, you replace one compulsive behavior (drug addiction, alcohol abuse, addictive behaviors, etc) with another.
+If you’re suffering from cross addictions, you replace one compulsive behavior (drug addiction, alcohol abuse, addictive behaviors, etc.) with another.
 This can be hugely frustrating as you can complete a treatment program but quickly relapse one way or the other.

 What Is Cross Addiction?

 Addiction transfer, or a substitute addiction, is usually present because the individual has such a hard time coping with their feelings that they need to find a new distraction.
-People who are prone to compulsive behavior are significantly more likely to develop cross addiction.
+People prone to compulsive behavior are significantly more likely to develop cross addiction.

-Techniques to Help You Overcome Cross Addiction
+How to Overcome Cross Addiction

 Implement these techniques as part of your strategy to make the lifestyle changes necessary to feel happier.
 Cross addiction represents a method you’ve found to cope with challenging feelings — but you’re strong enough to find means of self-soothing that serve you.